tomahawk-player/tomahawk-android/README.md

 If you have any further problems, feel free to join the #tomahawk.mobile irc channel on irc.freenode.org

+## Found a bug?

+Please report it here https://bugs.tomahawk-player.org/browse/THA

 ## Ready to contribute?

-Here's a link to the bug/to-do tracker :) https://bugs.tomahawk-player.org/secure/RapidBoard.jspa?rapidView=2
+Here's a link to the bug/to-do tracker https://bugs.tomahawk-player.org/secure/RapidBoard.jspa?rapidView=2

 ## Code Style Guidelines for Contributors